evolaemp/svmcc/README.md

 ### inferred

-The `data/inferred` directory contains the SVM-inferred cognate classes for each dataset, one csv file for each dataset.
+The `data/inferred` directory contains the SVM-inferred cognate classes for each dataset, one csv file per dataset.

 ### params